Revelation of Jesus Christ

 In Daniel 5:18-19 Daniel speaks of the character and rule of Nebuchadnezzar to his son and successor, king Belshazzar: "the Most High God gave Nebuchadnezzar your father a kingdom, and majesty, and glory, and honour and for the majesty that He gave him, all people, nations, and languages, trembled and feared before him.
 Whom he wished he killed; and whom he wished he kept alive; and whom he wished he set up; and whom he wished he put down."

-To put it bluntly, Nebuchadnezzar was a tyrant, a bully, and a dictator full or pride and arrogance.
-He ruled by the sword and with fear and he perceived himself as a god-king who sought dominion not only over the entire earth but over every living soul.
-All men were made to bow to him and to serve and worship him which is the very definition of idolatry.
+Nebuchadnezzar's character was that of a tyrant, a bully, and a dictator full or pride and arrogance.
+He ruled by the sword and by fear, and he perceived himself as a god-king who sought dominion not only over the entire earth but over every living soul.
+All men were made to prostrate themselves to him and to serve and worship him which is the very definition of idolatry.

 The judgment of the king